Arctic-Xiangjian/OAI_viewer/README.md

 Built with Python 3.11.7

 ## John's Ideas for Improvement

+### Issues
+- On Mac, the selection comboboxes are not readable unless highlighted when using darkmode on Mac.
+This is due to white text on a white backgroud.

 ### General
 - It could be good to let users add in data...
 This could cause problems, but it also could make this program more flexible.
 I'm mostly thinking of this as the data this was started with was incomplete. (missing some time points, some things just not transferred to UCAIR yet...)
 - Add units to axes